Angrycreative/bj-lazy-load/readme.txt

 * Automaticly serve scaled down images in responsive designs (experimental)
 * Automaticly serve hiDPI images for hiDPI screens (like Apples Retina Display) (experimental)

 Please let me know if you have any issues.
-Fastest way to get a response is by Twitter: http://twitter.com/bjornjohansen
+Fastest way to get a response is by Twitter: https://twitter.com/bjornjohansen

+See more performance tips on https://bjornjohansen.no/

 == Installation ==
 1. Download and unzip plugin